hieu3c20/fe-team1/README.md

 # Halloween Shop

-Feature: \
+Feature: <br/>
-    Taking data from an api and populating the data to interface\
+    Taking data from an api and populating the data to interface<br/>
-    Adding an item to cart \
+    Adding an item to cart <br/>
-    Checking the added item, increasing, decreasing item\
+    Checking the added item, increasing, decreasing item<br/>
-    Taking data from from and sending to the api\
+    Taking data from from and sending to the api<br/>